en-wl/wordlist/README.md

 where WORD is one or more words to search.
 By default search will return the groups with any of the supplied words.
 To instead return the entire cluster use `--by-cluster`.
-The search by default is fuzzy, to instead search for the exact word use `--exact`.
+The search by default is fuzzy.
+To instead search for the exact word use `--exact`.